CyprienBosserelle/BG_Flood/CONTRIBUTING.md

 * **Core Engine:** High-performance routines utilize parallel programming frameworks.
 Ensure any modifications to the code **try** to preserve parallel efficiency of the kernels
 * **Data Formats:** BG_Flood relies heavily on structured grid structures and geospatial formats.
 Ensure that any updates affecting coordinate tracking or spatial ordering correctly handle standard vertical datums and projections without loss of spatial fidelity.
-* **Minimal Dependencies:** BG_Flood is meant to be as portable as possible and should only rely on minimal dependancies.
-Only significant features should call for adding dependancies
+* **Minimal Dependencies:** BG_Flood is meant to be as portable as possible and should only rely on minimal dependencies.
+Only significant features should call for adding dependencies

 #### Code Style Guide